 Baby Boomers, while sharing a certain degree of their parents' value of hard work, didn't adapt to the Matures' focus on the good of the whole and delayed gratification of the individual.
 The Boomers leaned more towards instant gratification and the fulfillment of the self and its desires.
 However, the lessons of their era taught them the value of communication and team efforts, of personal development and an optimistic view.

-Generation X, often left on their own, either literally or emotionally, by parents following their paths to self-fulfillment in their careers and lives.
+Generation X were often left on their own, either literally or emotionally, by parents following their paths to self-fulfillment in their careers and lives.
 They tend to be a self-reliant set, skilled at working independently and comfortable with moderns concepts, such as racial, gender, and sexual diversity, and modern technologies.

-The oldest members of Generation Y are now entering the workforce, raised by parents that have often been much more child-centered than perhaps their own Baby Boomer parents were.
+Members of Generation Y are now entering the workforce, raised by parents that have often been much more child-centered than perhaps their own Baby Boomer parents were.
 These workers tend to have confidence in themselves, demonstrate a high degree of comfort with diversity and technology, and share their Mature predecessor's concepts of civic duty and social responsibility, albeit with a modern, global twist.
-Another Generation Y feature that harkens back to earlier work eras - think cottage industries and piece work - while making use of the latest and greatest in modern technologies is a decreased division between work time and home time.
-Telecommuting, cell phones, laptops - it is all too easy to be always available and always at work.
+Another Millennial feature is making use of the latest and greatest in modern technologies and a decreased division between work time and home time.